whiteh4cker-tr/Seasons/README.md

 -   Faster crop growth
 -   Husks will spawn instead of zombies

--   Increases the spawn rate of jungle animals (Parrots, Ocelots, and Pandas) by 30%.
 -   Removes flowers that were spawned during the Spring season when a chunk loads.

 ![autumn](https://i.imgur.com/0ePOSSK.png)

--   Increases the spawn rate of Mushrooms, Frogs, and Foxes by 30%.
 -   Gives mobs a 20% chance to spawn with a Carved Pumpkin on their head.

 -   Removes any Sweet Berry Bushes that might have spawned in previous seasons.